Editor's Note: Check out the updated Ford Medium-Duty Truck of the Year win for 2023!

 Variety is the Spice of Fleet

-The range of F-650 and F-750 trucks is wide-sweeping to meet the needs of many vocational applications.
+The range of Ford F-650 Super Duty trucks and F-750 pickup trucks are wide-sweeping to meet the needs of many vocational applications.
 For example, landscaping fleets and delivery services that require a lower frame height might choose the F-650 Pro Loader model with its 33.6-in. chassis height and standard 19.5- in. wheels.
 GVWR range is 20,500 to 26,000 lbs.
 Dump truck needs?
 Ford trucks have you covered.